textX/Arpeggio/docs/index.rst

 ``node`` is the current ``NonTerminal`` or ``Terminal`` from the parse tree while the ``children`` is instance of ``SemanticResults`` class.
-This class is a list like structure that holds the results of semantic evaluation from the children parse tree nodes (analysis is done bottom-up).
+This class is a list-like structure that holds the results of semantic evaluation from the children parse tree nodes (analysis is done bottom-up).

+To suppress node completely return ``None`` from visitor method.
+In this case the parent visitor method will not get this node in its ``children`` parameter.

 In the `calc.py <https://github.com/igordejanovic/Arpeggio/blob/master/examples/calc.py>`_ example a
 semantic analysis (``CalcVisitor`` class) will evaluate the expression.
 The parse tree is thus transformed